 Acceptance of the prospectus then requires a majority vote of the members present.
 Not infrequently, a prospectus is not accepted in its present form and is then sent back with the department’s comments (before or after the department meeting) for further revisions.
 Sometimes the department accepts the prospectus contingent upon specific changes being made.

-Form of the Prospectus: The prospectus should include a title page listing the name of the members of the prospectus committee, specifying the principal advisor.
 The prospectus should conform (as later also the dissertation) to the standards in scholarly writing within the field in terms of style, including transliteration, transcription, and translation of ancient languages and the form of footnotes, references, and bibliographies.

-Contents of the Prospectus: The prospectus is expected to contain the following information about the projected dissertation:
+The prospectus is expected to contain the following information about the projected dissertation:

 - The nature of the problem that the student intends to study.

 - Its importance to the overall field of study in which the student is working.